 If your pet was bought/purchased from another owner

 In this case, you may be asked for proof of the transfer (for example, a receipt or the ad where you found your new pet).
 In some of these instances the vet history is waived from the date of the ownership transfer.
-Note: Any conditions that shows signs or symptoms after the date of transfer and prior to the conclusion of any policy waiting periods will usually be considered a pre-existing condition.
+Note: Any conditions that shows signs or symptoms after the date of transfer and prior to the conclusion of any applicable waiting periods will usually be considered a pre-existing condition.